 A Good Way to Start Meal Planning

-If you’re not sure where to start with planning your meals, you can make it easy by taking stock of what is in your kitchen.
+If you’re not sure where to start with planning your meals, you can make it easy by taking stock of your pantry staples.
 Take note of everything in your pantry and refrigerator, write it down, and see what meals you can make from those ingredients.
+This will also cut down on food waste and lower your grocery bill because you aren’t buying multiples of items you already have.

 This should be a good start, and then all you might need are some filler ingredients.
 You may have almost all of the ingredients you need for homemade biscuits, so you know you can have a meal that uses those biscuits as a way of saving money and time.